learn-co-students/javascript-bind-web-0216/README.md

 ## What's `bind`?
 ![A bound kid](https://media.giphy.com/media/t2Tr9eyHjlB7i/giphy.gif)

 `.bind()` is a method that creates a new function based on an existing function.
 Wait, what?
 That doesn't sound very useful.
 Well, the big thing about `.bind()` is that you can change the _function scope_ (i.e. `this`) for the newly created function.
-You can also add add any arguments to the new function, allowing for partial application of functions.
+You can also add any arguments to the new function, allowing for partial application of functions.

 ## Use cases for bind